rainygoblin/DVH-Analytics-Docker/README.md

 # DVH Analytics Docker
 DVH Analytics Docker uses docker-compose to run three Bokeh servers (for main, admin, and settings views) and a postgres SQL database.
-This code is currently under development, may need tweaks to work on Windows or Linux.
+This code is currently under development.

+DVH Analytics Docker was designed for Mac OS.
+Technically speaking, the docker image should work on Windows and Linux, however the docker-compose.yml file will need significant changes and docker settings will need to be changed to ensure directory and port mappings.
+If you're not very familiar with Docker on Windows or Linux, we don't recommend DVH Analytics Docker; you'll probably have better luck installing DVH Analytics [source code](https://github.com/cutright/DVH-Analytics) and a separate SQL Database.

 DVH Analytics is a software application to help radiation oncology departments build an in-house database of treatment planning data for the purpose of historical comparisons and statistical analysis.
 This code is still in development.
 Please contact the developer if you are interested in testing or collaborating.

 The application builds a SQL database of DVHs and various planning parameters from DICOM files (i.e., Plan, Structure, Dose).
 Since the data is extracted directly from DICOM files, we intend